partcoffee/uni/_case/secondary.md

 This is simply a list of projects I have been working on, in no particular order.
 They may not be as polished or well thought out as everything else, but I have included them anyway in order to highlight their existence.
 The vast majority of this is unfinished and should be treated as such.

 I feel like I should include everything in this portfolio, but these projects weren't necessarily directly related to my course.
 Thus, they act as bonus content to the portfolio.
-So without any further ado, here they are, in no particular order:

-Hint: Right-click and open large images in a new tab for some crisp details.

 <div class="div"></div>